Hadge – Dieter Vlieghe

 Follow what you love to do, keep persevering, and don’t give up, even though the process often comes with its ups and downs.

-Many, but starting from the Belgium architecture world such as Vervoordt, Vincent Van Duysen, Glenn Sestig to Carlo Scarpa, Eduardo Chillida, Hans van der Laan…
+Many, but starting from the Belgian architecture world, such as Vervoordt, Vincent Van Duysen, Glenn Sestig, to Carlo Scarpa, Eduardo Chillida, Hans van der Laan…

-Also many of them, but appreciation of Rick Owens, Sabine Marcelis
+Also, many of them, but an appreciation of Rick Owens, Sabine Marcelis.

-Also many of them, light Olafur Eliasson, Vicenzo de Cotiis…
+Also, many of them, like Olafur Eliasson, Vicenzo de Cotiis…

 Refined robustness and calmness.